Sister Sledge star Joni Sledge dies aged 60 - Isle Of Wight Radio

 The title track was an infectious song that celebrated their familial connection with the refrain: We are family, I got all my sisters with me.

-Both the song and the album sold more than a million copies.

-The sisters also had a hit with a cover of the Mary Wells song My Guy in 1982, but they would never duplicate the success they had in the 1970s.
+Although Sister Sledge reached their peak in the US in the late 1970s their biggest UK hit came in 1985.

+Frankie stayed at number one for four weeks and was one of the biggest selling songs of the year.

-While sister Kathy left for a solo career in 1989, the remaining members continued to perform and record, including a performance for Pope Francis in 2015.
+When sister Kathy left for a solo career in 1989, the remaining members continued to perform and record.

+Several of their songs were re-released in the UK in the early 1990s and became hits all over again and, in 2015, they performed for Pope Francis.

 They last performed together in concert in October.